gracelliu/gracelliu/README.md

 # 💫 About Me:
 Hi!
 I'm Grace.
-I'm currently studying as a Bioinformatics and Computational Biology specialist and a Computer Science major at the University of Toronto.
+I'm currently studying as a Bioinformatics & Computational Biology specialist and a Computer Science major at the University of Toronto.

 ## 🌐 Socials: